vert-x/vertx-examples/src/raw/scala/README.md

     vertx run simpleform/SimpleFormServer.scala

-Now access the form via your browser at http://localhost:8080
+Now access the form via your browser at <http://localhost:8080>

-## simpleformupload
+## Simple Form Upload

 A simple http server example that handles file upload via a form

 To run the server:

-    vertx run simpleform/SimpleFormUploadServer.scala
+    vertx run simpleformupload/SimpleFormUploadServer.scala

-Now access the form via your browser at http://localhost:8080
+Now access the form via your browser at <http://localhost:8080>